mienaikoe/ziyu/Chapters/Chapter5.md

 "I suppose," he said, unconvinced.
 He nodded both in agreement and continued regret.

-After a moment wrapping up his thoughts, he picked up, "Well, shall we?"
+After a moment wrapping up his thoughts, he put his hands on the bench, "Well, shall we?"

 "We shall," I replied.

 *************

-The front gateway was a massive arch nearly half the height of the building trimmed with two forged iron columns, branching and twisting elegantly into ornate patterns that cast floral shadows against the marble.
-I felt my jaw tensing up, and my belly was in knots.
-I reminded myself of the note, of Jes, and of the Palinians who were counting on me.
+The front gateway was a massive arch built into the five-story building and nearly half the height.
+The edges were trimmed with two forged iron columns, branching and twisting elegantly into ornate patterns that cast floral shadows against the marble.
+I felt my jaw tensing up, and my belly was in knots, but I reminded myself of the note, of Jes, and of the Palinians who were counting on me.
 Turning back was not an option.

 We approached the base of the gateway where a male and female guard in woven stranded-steel armor stood in front.
 "Name and business," the female guard requested in an uninterested tone.